Orange-Cyberdefense/GOAD/README.md

 vagrant plugin install vagrant-vmware-desktop
 ```

-- **For vmware you need to make changes to the Vagrantfile and the hosts file**
+- **For vmware you need to make changes to the Vagrantfile and the inventory file**

 - `Vagrantfile`:
   - Change the following lines from this :